HROH/JARS/README.md

  * **config {Object}** (options for configuring a module)
  You can read the config using the <code>"System!"</code>-plugin-interceptor in your dependencies.
- It will give you a config-function that you can ask for the option you need.
+ It will give you a config-object that you can access for the option you need.

  * **dirPath {String}** (path to the module)
  By default the dirPath will be created by using the name of the module.